-While aptX has some features that are missing in SBC, keep in mind that it is a newer codec by comparison.
+While aptX has some features that are missing in SBC, keep in mind that it’s a newer codec by comparison.
 Because of this, you may notice that some devices are not compatible with one another, as one may not operate using aptX.

 Since SBC is the default codec, it is also the most commonly used.
-This means that you are more likely to find two products that are compatible with one another if you were to focus your peripherals on SBC rather than another codec.
+This means you’re more likely to find two products compatible with one another if you were to focus your peripherals on SBC rather than another codec.